 Closed Captioning & Subtitles

 Closed captioning is text included for hearing impaired to audio or video files with audio components.
-This has been in common usage for TV, movies, and video for years, providing a transcript of the spoken words on the screen.
-As this can be quite time consuming if captions are manual (rather than auto generated as on YouTube, which can be error-prone), there are companies nationwide that can provide closed captioning transcripts for your videos or podcasts.
+This has been commonly used for TV, movies, and video for years, providing a transcript of the spoken words on the screen.
+Since manually creating captions is time-intensive and auto-generated captioning (as with YouTube) is error-prone, there are companies nationwide that can provide closed captioning transcripts for your videos or podcasts.

 Enable Closed Caption automatically or manually to ensure equal accessibility for hearing impaired viewers.

 Websites should be built with the ability to be accessed with a screen reader.
 Many visually impaired people, as well as those with cognitive and/or learning disabilities, use screen readers to read aloud the text found on webpages.
 These screen readers convert digital text into synthesized speech, pairing with documents, spreadsheets, and OS’.
 It’s important to remember that screen readers process text differently than sighted users.
 Screen readers progress through text in a linear manner, rather than at a macro-view, and require different means of navigating content quickly.
 For a more thorough explanation of how screen readers process content, view this helpful guide.